 The lighting you provide will be dictated by the type of work that your business does.
 However, every employer must make sure lighting is adequate for the task in hand.
 For instance, while an office could be lit to 300 lux, employees may need a desk lamp to study things more closely.
 A corridor, though, may only need to be lit to 50 lux.

 You must also consider aspects of lighting such as colour, contrast and glare, especially from screens.
 Giving staff control over their own lighting can reduce stress.
 Sudden changes in light levels can be a problem because it takes the eye several seconds to adapt to new conditions so contrasts should be gradual.
-More information on lighting legislation can be found here.
+Here is more information on lighting legislation.

 Exposure to high levels of noise can increase stress and even fairly low noise levels can be a problem if experienced over long periods.
 Employers must ensure that noise levels do not interfere with safety-related communication.
 The HSE has a guide to noise at work and what employers must do under the Control of Noise at Work Regulations 2005.

 Whole body vibration (which might be experienced in vehicles) can cause lower back pain and fatigue and some frequencies of vibration affect visual performance.
 The HSE has a useful guide to the regulations that cover vibration.